Staffordshire Hoard: Crosses

 The Staffordshire Hoard official press statement notes that the only items in the hoard that are obviously non-martial are two (or possibly three) crosses.
 Sharp (2016) has shown there are possibly many pieces with a Christian connection and the hoard is a mixture of many Christian and non-martial items.
 The largest of the three crosses is missing some decorative settings (yet some are present but detached) but otherwise remains intact.
 It may have been an altar or processional cross.
 It could also have been attached to the front of a book, such as a Gospel Book.
 Yet the cross is folded.
 As to the reason or reasons for this, three explanations have been put forward.
 One is that the folding was done prior to burial "to make it fit into a small space".
 A second explanation suggests that this is a sign that the burial deposit was made by pagans, who had no particular esteem for the Christian character of the objects.
 A third view runs in an opposite direction, namely, that this was done with reverence by Christians in order to remove the sacred character of this cross, and other Christian pieces, prior to burying them.

-A gold and garnet fitting, made for the corner of a flat rectangular object, may be for the corner of a book-cover, which in this context would almost certainly have been a Gospel Book.